Written by Terry Smith

 - Everything You Need To Know About Bird Feeding

 Plan on doing your bird watching from a greater distance, or maybe a bit of celestial body spotting?
 Well, in that case you are going to need some binoculars with a higher magnification like the Celestron Skymaster range.

 Available in a selection of sizes and magnification levels ranging from 12 x 60 to 25x 100, these are not the type of bird watching binoculars that you can carry around easily and swing up to your eyes to catch a glimpse of passing bird as the high magnification would make the image to shaky to make that practical.
 Instead, these are meant to be mounted in a tripod and used at greater distances than say the Olympus DPSI binoculars.

-If you plan on doing some star gazing, these are probably the model to go for, I was staring at the details on the moon and was absolutely taken aback by the sharpness and colour contrast.
+If you plan on doing some star gazing, this is probably the model to go for.
+I was staring at the details on the moon and was absolutely taken aback by the sharpness and colour contrast.
 This is no doubt thanks to the BAK-4 porro prisms and multi-coated optics.
 The field of view is also nice and wide.

 This solidity also means that these are quite heavy binoculars and weigh in excess of 1.1 kilograms.
 Still, if used with a tripod like they are meant to be, this shouldn’t be a problem.

 For the low price, you get quite a few accessories thrown in by Celestron including a carrying case, neck strap, lens cap, lens cloth, and rain guard.

 The lens caps are untethered again like the Olympus DPSI, but the strap is thick and comfortable, and while the other accessories didn’t blow me away, there was nothing wrong with any of them and about what is to be expected at this price.

 - Excellent magnification is ideal for sky gazing and long distance bird watching